mikke89/RmlUiDoc/pages/cpp_manual/events.md

 You can fetch the parameters of the event with the templated `GetParameter()` function.
 The exact parameters of each event are detailed in the [event documentation](../rml/events.html).

 For event types that can be interrupted, a listener can call the `StopPropagation()` and `StopImmediatePropagation()` functions to stop the event from propagating.
 The immediate variant will also stop the rest of the listeners on the current element to be executed.
-Furthermore, to prevent the default actions from being performed, call the `PreventDefault()` method.
+If propagation is interrupted, then default actions are not processed.

 ### Event listeners